-- 20. Take responsibility for your personal property.
+- 19. In an elevator, stand near the controls; if you feel threatened, hit the alarm and as many floor buttons as you can. - 20.
+Take responsibility for your personal property.
 Do not leave valuables in open view or unattended. - 21.
 NEVER hitchhike or pick up hitchhikers.
 Accept rides only from people you know and trust. - 22.
 If you see unusual activity, suspicious behavior or an actual crime occurring, report it immediately to the UIS, ICC or local police. - 23.
 Report any broken windows or lights to maintenance staff, security or the UIS, ICC or local police. - 24.
 When you are on a bus, sit as close to the driver as possible.